ATS-Hackerman/ATS-Hackerman/README.md

 <br></br>

 **On the side**
-- 🎸 Writing music
+- 🎸 Writing, composing and performing music
-- 📚 Reading philosophy and fantasy
+- 📚 Reading and writing
-- 🐉 Playing D&D and video games
 - 🌌 Stargazing

 Dreaming of being an astronaut, spacecraft engineer, musician or all three at the same time 🚀